jengelh/g-manual/index.rst

 .. image:: nginx-2.png

-In this screenshot, we also requested the installation of the nginx VTS module, which is optionally used by AAPI for reporting traffic statistics.
-VTS is **not** available for all platforms, in which case you have to omit make do without it.
+In this screenshot, we also requested the installation of the nginx VTS module, which AAPI can *optionally* for reporting traffic statistics.
+VTS is **not** available for all platforms, in which case you have to omit and make do without it.

 Being the main entrypoint for everything, the nginx HTTPS network service,